 The volcanic Robinson Crusoe Island rose from the depths of Pacific some 4.2 – 3.8 million years ago.
 It is located some 600 km from South America.
 The island has an area of 9,300 ha, the highest summit is El Yunque, 916 m.

 Climate on the island is sub-tropical, mild and rainy – no wonder that the island got covered with dense vegetation.
 Plants arrived here occasionally – some by the streams, some were brought by occasional birds.
 Some plants on the island are relicts – their closer relatives were living on continents but are extinct now.
 Over the time here evolved numerous local species of plants.

 The unique ecosystem has survived on these small islands thanks to the fact that the people came here late.
 Juan Fernández islands were discovered in 1574 and small settlement here was established in 1591 – 1596.

 Unfortunately with the establishment of the first colony started the introduction of alien plants and animals – goats, pigs, dogs.
 Colonies on the island were abandoned and then again established, there were living also castaways, including Alexander Selkirk – the possible prototype of Robinson Crusoe.

 Unfortunately the coming of the people brought catastrophic change to the ecosystem.
 Forests have been logged and burned, an unknown number of unique species have been exterminated by the introduced animals and plants.

 The forest was nearly intact until the early 19th century, but then logging started here.
 In the late 19th century started intense soil erosion and islanders were forced to make forest plantations in some parts of the island to prevent the loss of soil.
 Unfortunately, erosion processes continue here up to this day.

 National park and research

 The government of Chile declared a national park here in 1935.
 In 1977 islands became a UNESCO-approved Biosphere Reserve.

-Today Robinson Cruzoe island is recognized attraction point to many scientists.
+Today Robinson Cruzoe island is a recognized attraction point to many scientists.
 There are few other small islands in the world with that much scientific work devoted to them.